jpeaton/jpeaton.github.io/projects.md

   [Read more](projects-Net511FinalProject.md)

-- **CSEC 488: CTF Final Project:**: A solo penetration test where I acted as a third-party vendor, broke into things on purpose, stayed in scope, and wrote a fire report.
+- **CSEC 488: CTF Final Project:** A solo penetration test where I acted as a third-party vendor, broke into things on purpose, stayed in scope, and wrote a fire report.

   [Read more](projects-CSEC488FinalProject.md)